Vanille-N/meander.typ/src/elems.typ

 /// Core function to create a container.
 /// -> elem
 #let container(
-  /// Location on the page.
+  /// Location on the page or position of a previously placed container.
-  /// -> align
+  /// -> align | location
   align: top + left,
   /// Horizontal displacement.
   /// -> relative